ceevee87/webdev-bootcamp-colt-steele/README.md

 cd webdev-demo-campgrounds/yelpcamp
 npm install
 mongod &
+node ./public/init/initdb.js
 nodemon --config nodemon.json app.js
 ```
+## Running the application
+The default landing page for the application is http://localhost:3000/.

 ## Development Environment
 This code is developed using VS Code on top of Firefox 52.0.2 (64-bit).
 The operating system is Ubuntu 16.04 LTS.

+No testing was done on Windows based machines or alternate browsers.

 ## Items left to do
 - Implement form validation